whouishere/dotfiles/README.md

 # dotfiles
-my (not so much) custom dotfiles I use
+my (not so much) custom dotfiles and scripts I use